JavaScript for Video Processing and Streaming

 4. Video Streaming

-Streaming videos over the web is a common requirement for modern web applications.
-JavaScript can help achieve this by utilizing streaming protocols like HTTP Live Streaming (HLS) or Dynamic Adaptive Streaming over HTTP (DASH).
+Streaming videos over the web is a common requirement for state-of-the-art web applications.
+JavaScript can help achieve this by using streaming protocols like HTTP Live Streaming (HLS) or Dynamic Adaptive Streaming over HTTP (DASH).
 These protocols break the video into smaller chunks and deliver them to the client progressively.
 Here’s an example of using HLS:

 Step-by-Step Guide